alex-therapeutics/diga-api-client/docs/diga_api.md

 Given that we are dealing with patient data, it is required to properly encrypt the data sent within requests.
 The encryption is based on certificates which need to be requested at the ITSG which acts as a trust center.
 You can request it at [ITSG website](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/), assuming that you already have an IK number.
+It takes approximately a week to received the certificates back.

 A technical documentation for the encryption (of course in German) can be found on the [technical standards page at gkv](https://www.gkv-datenaustausch.de/technische_standards_1/technische_standards.jsp) as [attachment 16](https://www.gkv-datenaustausch.de/media/dokumente/standards_und_normen/technische_spezifikationen/Anlage_16.pdf) under `Security Schnittstelle (SECON)` section.